U.S. MARSHALS: Apprehension of Murder Fugitive in just 73 mins after a two-month manhunt.

-Rexxfield has just received news from a joint task force of US Marshals and the Maryland State Police Force of confirmation of arrest of a murder suspect.
-They were looking for a fugitive from justice, Dinkue Brown, 27, who has been on the run, in connection with the murder of 26 year old Luis R. Rodriguez, since June 21, 2013.
+Rexxfield has just received news from a joint task force of US Marshals and the Maryland State Police Force of confirmation of the arrest of a murder suspect.
+They were looking for a fugitive from justice, Dinkue Brown, 27, who has been on the run, in connection with the murder of 26-year-old Luis R. Rodriguez, since June 21, 2013.

 The Rexxfield team developed a pretext for a sting operation and then, after approval from law enforcement, conveyed a message to one of the suspect’s family members.
 The message had one of Rexxfield’s proprietary forensic tripwire payloads attached thereto.